jonnor/embeddedml/projects/dollar_tinyml/content/sound_event_detection.md

 4 kB RAM total.
 1-2 kB RAM for ML model

 CMSIS-NN supports LSTM, but not GRU

 FIXME: add issue in emlearn for recurrent support, LINK here

+TODO: include bit of info on efficient RNNs

+##

+Some usecases may be solvable with a MLP.
+? any proof of this ?